andreped/PLS-Net/README.md

 The implementation was made for this study by [Bouget et al. (2021)](https://doi.org/10.1117/1.JMI.8.2.024002).
 The original implementation can be found [here](https://arxiv.org/abs/1909.07474).

-The implementation was tested in Python 3.6 with CUDA 10.0.

 ## Usage

+The source code was tested in Python 3.6 with CUDA 10.0.

 #### Clone repo and install requirements:
 ```